eksctl-io/eksctl/site/content/usage/13-iamserviceaccounts.md

 eksctl utils associate-iam-oidc-provider --cluster=<clusterName>
 ```

+By default the Client ID list (audience) of IAM OIDC Provider will be set to `sts.amazonaws.com`.
+To override it you can specify `--oidc-client-id-list` multiple times.

 Once you have the IAM OIDC Provider associated with the cluster, to create a IAM role bound to a service account, run:

 ```console